 It’s also really reasonably priced (more than $100 cheaper than the average board in this category) so it’s also a great choice for the budget conscious.

 Not for the beginner though – a. it would be too aggressive and b. you wouldn’t get everything out of this board that deserves to be gotten out of it.

 O.k. let’s take a more detailed look at what the DOA is capable of.

-Had some slushy powder when I rode it.
+Had plenty of it to test the board out on.
 It could handle it but this is probably the boards biggest (and only in my opinion) weakness.
 It was still fun but you did have to work at keeping the nose up.

-It’s a centered stance true twin deck with a mostly camber profile, so naturally it doesn’t have amazing float but that’s not what it’s designed for.
+It’s a centered stance, true twin deck with a mostly camber profile, so naturally it doesn’t have amazing float but that’s not what it’s designed for, really.

 Held really nicely on carves.
 Felt really good leaning into carves at speed.
-I had some groomed with fresh on top conditions in the morning that were more slushy in the afternoon.
+I had some great snow conditions.
 Don’t know what the edge hold would be like in hard and icy conditions but super fun in these conditions for sure.

 And this was with a 156 and I would normally go for a 158 for this type of board.
 So I think it would hold that carve even better in a slightly longer deck.